Dutchman Hirscher To Step Out Of Retirement In Soelden - UrduPoint

 'Dutchman' Hirscher To Step Out Of Retirement In Soelden

-Ski legend Marcel Hirscher will make his return from retirement at this weekend's World Cup giant slalom on Sunday, the Dutch federation announced
+Ski legend Marcel Hirscher will make his return from retirement at this weekend's World Cup giant slalom, the Dutch federation announced on Tuesday

-Paris, (APP - UrduPoint / Pakistan Point News - 22nd Oct, 2024) Ski legend Marcel Hirscher will make his return from retirement at this weekend's World Cup giant slalom on Sunday, the Dutch federation announced.
+Paris, (APP - UrduPoint / Pakistan Point News - 22nd Oct, 2024) Ski legend Marcel Hirscher will make his return from retirement at this weekend's World Cup giant slalom, the Dutch federation announced on Tuesday.

-After five years out, however, he will make his comeback in the season opener for the Netherlands, his mother's largely flat homeland.
+After five years out, however, he will make his comeback in Sunday's season opener for the Netherlands, his mother's largely flat homeland.

 "Next weekend traditionally marks the start of the Alpine Skiing World Cup season with the giant slalom in Soelden," the Dutch federation said in a statement.